VKCOM/kphp/docs/kphp-internals/developing-and-extending-kphp/compiling-kphp-from-sources.md

 * epoll implementation for MacOS [on Github]({{site.url_package_epoll_shim}}) (branch *osx-platform*)
 * custom timelib build [on Github]({{site.url_package_timelib}}) (branch *master*)

-KPHP compilation depends on some third-party libraries, which are just copied to the `third_party/` folder as is, containing all references to originals.

 KPHP is compiled with CMake and packed with CPack.